May 26, 2025

 • Vitamin D or biotin deficiency

-Hope for GLP-1 and hair loss patients and providers
+Hope for GLP-1 and hair loss patients and prescribers

-GLP-1 medications may be life-changing for weight loss and metabolic health, but hair loss is a real and emotional side effect for some patients.
-Fortunately, this type of hair shedding is often temporary, and compounded therapies may help patients regain their confidence and hair.
+GLP-1 medications may be life-changing for weight loss and metabolic health, but hair loss can be an emotional side effect for some patients.
+Fortunately, this shedding is often temporary, and compounded therapies may help restore confidence and regrowth.

 All formulations are prepared in our PCAB-accredited compounding lab and tailored to each patient’s needs.